 A potted history: A regular presence on the 50 Best list, Hof van Cleve started life as a working farm before Peter Goossens elevated its status to a worldwide gastronomic great.
 Set in bucolic East Flanders, he has been delighting guests with his refined Belgian cuisine for over 30 years.

-Following the seasons: Local produce is the backbone of the restaurant, which offers a seven-course tasting menu called ‘Freshness of Nature’ plus à la carte, both driven by the seasons.
-Craftsmanship, creativity and uncompromising attention to detail results in classic, yet interesting flavour combinations balanced out by myriad textures and colours on the plate.
-Caviar with cauliflower, miso and dashi is a case in point.
-Fish and shellfish feature heavily, too: think king crab with chermoula, corn and mimolette, or grilled turbot for two, served with lobster béarnaise and bouillabaisse purée.
+Following the seasons: Local produce is the backbone of the restaurant, which is offered in the seven-course tasting menu ‘Freshness of Nature’, and the vegetable-led ‘Field, Garden and Wood’.
+Craftsmanship, creativity and uncompromising attention to detail result in classic, yet interesting flavour combinations balanced out by myriad textures and colours on the plate.
+Caviar with young leek, shrimp and dashi is a case in point.
+Fish and shellfish feature heavily, too: think codfish with cockles, green pea and pistachio, or line-caught sea bass with green apple and black rice, complemented by sake.